 Exercise balls range in dimensions depending on your height and we have selected a few for you to consider.

 As with any other type of exercises it is important to warm up before engaging in demanding physical activity.

 Also and especially for ball exercises it is important to maintain proper posture.

 This means keeping your back straight or preventing your knees from locking down on most exercises.

 Finally, you should try to focus on breathing properly.

-Being aware of one's breathing process is essential to obtaining good results when training with ball exercises.
+Being aware of one’s breathing process is essential to obtaining good results when performing exercise ball workouts.

-Performing ball exercises can be a little tricky and there are a few notable safety precautions that you should take if you intend to incorporate them into your workout regimen.
+Performing exercise ball workouts can be a little tricky and there are a few notable safety precautions that you should take if you intend to incorporate them into your workout regimen.
 Here is a quick breakdown:

 Using the Correct Ball Size and Air Pressure:

 One of the first things you’ll need to verify is that you are using an exercise ball that is the right size and that is properly inflated.